Tornado rips through home; risk of more as wild weather lashes NZ

 "It lasted 30 seconds but that 30 seconds was absolutely terrifying to say the least."

-It comes as a fresh wave of severe thunderstorm watches are issued for Nelson, Buller, Westland, Canterbury High Country and Southern Lakes.
+It comes as a fresh wave of severe thunderstorm watches are issued for Nelson, Buller, Westland, the Canterbury high country and Southern Lakes.

 The warning is also in place in Waikato, Waitomo, Taumarunui, Taranaki, Wanganui, Manawatū and Kapiti-Horowhenua.